UNHCR-CODE/unhcr_module/readme.md

     SM_BIZ_ACCESS_TOKEN=
     SM_URL=

-6. Run the main integeration test code, Execute **run.bat**.
-Note thsi will actually update the Prospect and Aiven DBs.
+6. Run the main integration test code, Execute **run.bat**.
+Note this will actually update the Prospect and Aiven DBs.
 The output should be similar: (truncating the venv setup)

 ### Output from run.bat